 This DPA is an amendment to and forms part of the Terms.
-Upon the incorporation of this DPA into the Terms Controller and the Leafwire Digital Ltd. entity that are each a party to the Terms are also each a party to this DPA.
+Upon the incorporation of this DPA into the Terms Controller and the Leafwire Digital LLC entity that are each a party to the Terms are also each a party to this DPA.

 The legal entity agreeing to this DPA as Controller represents that it is authorized to agree to and enter into this DPA for, and is agreeing to this DPA solely on behalf of, the Controller.